-Another challenge with using the plastic sheeting was if I were having trouble advancing the “fabric” through the feed dogs, the needle would puncture the surface to close together, creating a jagged hole instead of a perforated line.
+Another challenge with using the plastic sheeting was that while I was having trouble advancing the “fabric” through the feed dogs, the needle would puncture the surface to close together, creating a jagged hole instead of an evenly spaced, perforated line.
 Luckily, there were no major disasters but it was something I had to pay close attention to.
 Also, with the plastic being clear, it was tricky to cut pieces straight.
-The scissors glided through each cut with great ease and not so great accuracy.
+The scissors glided through each cut with great ease and not always such great accuracy.

 Below is a look at most of my explorations with the plastic sheeting.
 From here, I’ll be working with a heavy fabric as close to denim as I an find (my remote location makes it tricky to always find the best materials).

 After researching techniques, this was the first one I was interested in exploring.
 I knew the plastic would be easy to cut and it was.
 I wasn’t expecting there to be so many wrinkles and fold marks somewhat stuck in the plastic from being crammed into packaging.
 Of course, I was unable to iron this “fabric”.